chaos-polymtl/lethe/doc/source/examples/multiphysics/tracer-through-cad-junction/tracer-through-cad-junction.rst

 Tracer through CAD Junction in Simplex
 ======================================

 In this example, we solve a problem using the simplex capabilities of Lethe.
-The simplex grids can be generated easily to represent complex geometries, such as a junction of channels made a boolean addition.
+The simplex grids can be generated easily to represent complex geometries, such as a junction of channels made from boolean addition.
 The tracer physics usage will also be demonstrated.

 Features
 ----------------------------------